Specializing in marriage and relationships, including sex and intimacy.

 I’ve been in private practice since earning my Hakomi Therapist certification in 2008 upon completion of an accredited three year training and supervision program with lead trainer Beth Falch-Nielsen.
 Jon Eisman‘s Re-Creation of the Self therapeutic model, somatic processing, and trauma therapy were included with the Hakomi curriculum.
 I also had the good fortune to learn directly from the founder of the Hakomi method, Ron Kurtz, shortly before his passing in 2011.

 My additional training as a Co-Active Coach provides a bold, straight-talking counter-balance to the slow and gentle approach of Hakomi.
-I also draw on complementary modalities and wisdom traditions including archetypal psychology, the enneagram, sexual and erotic energies (tantra, taoist etc), non-violent communication, soul work, family systems theory, yoga, and zen paradox.
+I also draw on complementary modalities and wisdom traditions including archetypal and depth psychology, the enneagram, sexual and erotic energies (tantra, taoist etc), non-violent communication, family systems theory, yoga, and mindfulness.

 The training I’ve done has given me a solid foundation for my work, but frankly it is the insight gained from years of working with couples on their most intimate conflicts and their most persistent relationship issues that has taught me the most.

 I work differently from purely cognitive based counsellors and therapists.
-Rather than just talking about an issue, I help clients get out of their head and explore the feelings and beliefs that shape their relationship moment to moment.
-This includes accessing experiences and emotions held in the body, below conscious awareness.
+Rather than just talking about an issue, I help clients get out of their head and explore the feelings, beliefs, and fantasies that shape their relationship moment to moment.
+This includes accessing experiences and emotions held in the body and imagination, often below conscious awareness.

 Understanding different personality types helps me tailor my counselling services to suit the needs of a variety of clients.
 (For example, some people need practice speaking up, while others could stand to hone their listening skills.)
 We all have different paths to growth and integration, and my job is to recognize and support your process.

-While women are sometimes assumed to be more comfortable with exploring feelings in counselling, I’ve worked extensively with men too, developing effective counselling, coaching and mentoring approaches that align with masculine needs and male experiences.
+While women are sometimes assumed to be more comfortable with counselling, I’ve worked extensively with men too, developing effective counselling and coaching approaches that align with masculine needs and male experiences.

 “Justice offered me a perspective I had never considered, forcing me to take responsibility for my part and stepping up to take my place where I belong.
 Justice’s approach is refreshing.
 He doesn’t beat around the bush too much, wasting time and energy being too polite or formal.
 He wants to help you make the adjustments you need.” ~ Andrew B, Canada